aitanarus/pharmafast-andriod-app/README.md

 # PharmaFast
-💊 PharmaFast is a delivery application for medication and health related products
+💊 PharmaFast is a delivery application for medication and health related products.

 ## Description

 ## MoSCoW Requirements

 *Must Have*
-- [X] Users login
+- [ ] Users login
 - [ ] Users see available products
 - [ ] Users have a shopping cart